'House of Cards' spinoff in the works?

 "House of Cards" may be a lame duck, but its successor is already being groomed.

-The companies behind the Netflix original series, which is set to end after next year's sixth season, are in the "very early stages" of developing ideas for a spinoff of the show, according to a Variety report.
+The companies behind the Netflix original series, which is set to end next year after its sixth season, are in the "very early stages" of developing ideas for a spinoff of the show, according to a Variety report.

 Netflix declined to comment.